dms-vep/dms-vep-pipeline-3/test_example/data/README.md

  - `date`: date of sequencing, specified in a format parseable to a date by `pandas`.
  - `fastq_R1`: path to one more FASTQ R1 sequencing files, multiple files should be semicolon-delimited

+## Configuration for analyzing functional effects of mutations
+[func_effects_config.yml](func_effects_config.yml) has the configuration for analyzing functional effects of mutations.
+The format is explained within the file.

+## Configuration for analyzing antibody escape
+[antibody_escape_config.yml](antibody_escape_config.yml) has the configuration for analyzing effects of mutations on escape from antibodies or sera.
+The format is explained within the file.